YujieH3/anisotropy-flamingo/README.md

 ## Data description

-The sample data includes the following columns:
+The sample data we start from includes the following columns:

 | Name | Description | Unit |
 | ---- | ----------- | ---- |